Sign in

 Understand body language in business

 "Most people simply forget about their body language," says Phipps.
 "They remember at the outset, when walking up to someone and shaking hands.
-But about 90 per cent of people have completely forgotten about their body language within three minutes.
+But about 90% of people have completely forgotten about their body language within three minutes.

 "The reason is they're too busy talking.
 Speaking is a conscious activity, and as we devote mental energy to getting our words right, we forget to pay attention to what our body is doing."